YassineEddyb/miniRT_42/README.md

 # How it works?

-in case you're wondering how all this works? just loop over all pixels and generate a ray for each one, then see if intersects with any object and calculate the color for this pixel, sounds simple isn't it, well it's not at least for me.
+in case you're wondering how all this works? just loop over all pixels and generate a ray for each one, then see if intersects with any object and calculate the color for this pixel, sounds simple isn't it, well it's not.

 ## Here is some resourses:
 <ul>